-- 2.5.1.
+- 3.5.1.
 The Local Digital Skills Partnership steering group met again on 5th September.
 The meeting agenda covered a review of the government's recently announced five year Digital Strategy (published 2022) which builds on from the previous Digital Strategy, published in 2017.
 The latest Digital Strategy includes several revised priorities for the Digital Skills strand.
 A summary of key actions lists the government's intended activity, delivery and KPIs for all six strategic digital priorities.
-The Humber LDSP review of the government's 2022 Digital Skills Strategy will help to inform the steering group's action planning objectives for the DCMS funded period between October 2022 and September 2023. - 2.5.2.
+The Humber LDSP review of the government's 2022 Digital Skills Strategy will help to inform the steering group's action planning objectives for the DCMS funded period between October 2022 and September 2023. - 3.5.2.
 Progress continues with the Local Government Association (LGA) Digital Pathfinder Programme, which locally, focusses on digital inclusion.
 Due to a revised programme schedule, the project is due to complete by 31/03/23.
 It is anticipated that once testing of the local online assessment tool is carried out successfully, the LGA will consider wider roll out across all local authorities in England.
 The LGA summarise the unique digital project as: "Working with Hull and East Yorkshire Local Enterprise Partnership and their Humber Digital Skills Partnership, Hull City Council will create a digital tool which can assess an individual's digital skill level and assign a digital skill 'profile' to the user.
 The tool will be easily and readily accessible to complete online, and data captured will be held safely and securely by Hull City Council."

-2.6.
+3.6.
 Skills Advisory Panel Funding 2022-23

-2.6.1.
-The Department for Education has now provided LEPs and Mayoral Combined Authorities (MCAs) with a final Skills Advisory Panel grant award for 2022-23 of £55,000.
-With the Local Skills Improvement Plans (LSIPs) programme rolling out nationally later this year, the main focus of the grant is on producing and sharing robust analysis of the local labour market to support the development of an LSIP by the designated employer representative body (ERB) beyond 2023.
-In the HEY region this role will be delivered by the Chamber of Commerce.
+- 3.6.1.
+The DfE has now provided LEPs and Mayoral Combined Authorities (MCAs) with a final SAP grant award for 2022-23 of £55,000.
+With the Local Skills Improvement Plans (LSIPs) programme rolling out nationally later this year, the main focus of the grant is on producing and sharing robust analysis of the local labour market to support the development of an LSIP by the designated employer representative body (ERB) beyond 2023. - 3.6.2.

-- 2.6.2.
 A minimum of 50% of the grant funding will be spent from October 2022

 March 2023 when the Employer Representative Body (ERB) will have been designated.
-The amount that can be spent on any one piece of analysis commissioned is restricted to £5,000 prior to that. - 2.6.3.
+The amount that can be spent on any analysis commissions is restricted to £5,000 prior to that. - 3.6.3.
 The HEY LEP's proposals for the final memorandum of understanding grant award has been approved by DfE and include: - Updating of the Local Skills Report Core Indicators (N.B. there is no requirement to refresh the Local Skills Report this year) - Refresh of the Skills Dashboard - Deep dives on the use of the Adult Education Budget and Apprenticeships.
-This will help inform plans for devolved skills funding - Refresh of Digital Skills Analysis - Employer survey to gather greater insight into in-demand skills and gaps to inform the LSIP and future Skills Bootcamp requirements - Refresh of the Economic Impact Analysis - 2.6.4.
+This will help inform plans for devolved skills funding - Refresh of Digital Skills Analysis - Employer survey to gather greater insight into in-demand skills and gaps to inform the LSIP and future Skills Bootcamp requirements - Refresh of the Economic Impact Analysis - 3.6.4.
 The use of the remaining funding and identified skills analysis needs will be agreed with the designated ERB (anticipated autumn 2022).

-2.7.
+3.7.
 Local Skills Improvement Plans